expfactory/expfactory-python/doc/source/development.rst

  - cognitive_atlas_task_id: the identifier for the experiment defined in the cognitive atlas
  - contributors: a list of contributors to the task code base.
  - reference: url(s) to referenced papers to develop the task.
 This field is to be removed, and the reference or DOI should be stored in the CognitiveAtlas.
- - performance_variable: should be a dictionary to specify a variable to be used to measure performance.
-An example is provided below.
-If empty, specify as ""
+ - experiment_variables: should be a list of dictionaries to specify one or more variables to be available for use to measure performance, allocate bonus, or receive credit.
+The fields of this variable include "name" "type" "label" "range" and "description."
+The "label" field will determine if the Experiment Factory docker virtual machine will parse the variable as being available to use for a reward (eg, label == "reward") or for allocation of credit (eg, label == "credit").
  - rejection_variable: should be a dictionary to specify a variable to be used to assess if a participant does not receive credit (eg, catch trial, number missed, etc).
-If empty, specify as ""
+If you do not want to specify any variables, specify as ""
  - notes: any notes about the implementation, etc.
  - publish: either "True" or "False" to determine if the experiment should be revealed to the user of the expfactory-python application.